 For all its problems and controversies, I am an avid Telegram user.
 I love the fun stickers, and the interface, but most of all the group chats I’m a part of.
 I get news from Moria, the Polish border, and #LeaveNoOneBehind.
 I share food with my neighbors and pick up free furniture and oddities from around Berlin.
 Before I was employed, it helped me ride the Ubahn for free (I stopped, I swear!).
 I can ask what’s wrong with my plants, and also easily coordinate plenums and activities for the organizations I’m involved in.
 And since I use it like social media, I tootle around here and there to look for new groups.

 Then it happened — I stumbled upon an anti-vax, covid-denying Telegram group run out of the US.
 Here they were!
-Tens of thousands of people, and they were planning an event where my family lives, in Austin, TX.
 I was overcome by curiosity, and joined.
 As a disclaimer, I believe covid is real and that vaccines work, but do have a lot of problems with governmental policy on this virus, in Germany, the US, and around the world — a topic for another article.

 So now you may be thinking what the fuck, and that’s fine.
 Some of my friends for sure think I’m nuts.
 But I am firmly of the opinion that closing off discussion with people is the absolute wrong way to go.
 I was really curious as to what people were saying in the group, and how they were viewing the pandemic.
 There is a tendency for people to lump those who disagree with them into categories of ‘stupid’, ‘uneducated’, and ‘don’t know how the world actually works’, but this is dangerous territory – pushing people to the margins has consequences.

-As someone whose family is from Texas but grew in NYC, I saw Trump happening years before a lot of the people I was around had any idea.
+As someone with connection to many places in the United States, I saw Trump happening years before a lot of the people I was around had any idea.
 That first election, when the New York Times put out a poll that Hilary had an 87% chance of winning, I knew they were dead wrong.
 Just driving through the rural south, or through Texas, is a shock to many who grow up in big cities elsewhere in the country.
 Massive inequality abounds, and is held in place by state and local governments who have systematically eliminated peoples’ right to vote.
 Is everyone in those areas stupid, backward, and ultra-conservative?
 Of course not.
 But from the dominant media and pop cultures narratives, you would think so.
 Taylor Swift’s video for You Need to Calm Down is a great example.

 What does this have to do with those Telegram chats?
 When a society completely ostracizes groups on the margins, the people in those groups grow more radical, and with every disparaging comment saying how backwards, stupid and dangerous they are, the more radical they get.
 Isolating and refusing to communicate with groups can have its time and place, I agree, but I very strongly believe there is already a ton of that going on.
 What there is way less of is open discussion.